-It's important to make internal knowledge and all other company documents easily available to all of your employees.
-This will be especially helpful for newer employees – it can be quite difficult to learn how a company truly operates.
+It's crucial to make inside knowledge and all other company documents readily available to all of your employees.
+This will be especially helpful for newer employees – it can be quite tricky to learn how a company truly operates.
 Since most companies work from a unique set of internal knowledge, it’s best to make sure you have training materials readily available.
 Consider creating a company Wiki and/or sharing documents with your team on Google Drive.

 10. GET A SUGGESTION BOX.

 It might seem old school, but having a suggestion box is a great way to get feedback while preserving anonymity.
 If you don’t want to install an actual suggestion box, there are plenty of digital versions to try.
 Check out this one – it’s free!